1. THE 20′ CENTURY (1900 – ) SYMPHONY ORCHESTRAS

 Millions have been thrilled to the ringing top Cs he played on the soundtracks for the Star Wars films.
 The blazing sonority of the brass section led by Murphy was the aural equivalent of spinning through space.
 For the composer of the scores, John Williams, Murphy was a “heraldic spirit” whose instrument articulated “the ideal voice of a hero”.
 After the first Star Wars film, Williams wrote the subsequent scores with Murphy’s sound in mind.
 In 2008 Murphy received the honorary award of the “International Trumpet Guild”, given to those “who have made extraordinary contributions to the art of trumpet playing”.

-Today the ”signal horn” is mostly used at ceremonies all over the world.
+Today the ”signal horn” is mostly used by trumpet players at ceremonies all over the world.

 SPANISH HORN, is a buglehorn with one valve